The following patent was granted by

 is an electronic means of authentication.

-than public key encryption, but the problem of using
+encryption, but the problem of using symmetric keys is the

-symmetric keys is the safe distribution of the keys between
+safe distribution of the keys between transaction partners,

-key distribution is solved using public key cryptography.
+solved using public key cryptography.

 Public key cryptography is an asymmetric method that